nathanhammond/nathanhammond.com/wp-content/plugins/rs-feedburner/readme.txt

 * Fast
 * Compatible

-One of the **easiest** ways to implement your FeedBurner, FeedPress, or FeedBlitz feed on your WordPress site. *It just works.*
+You will need a FeedBurner, FeedPress, or FeedBlitz account to use this plugin.

 Important: If you are using a caching plugin, you will need to set it to *not* cache your *feeds*.
 (Cache plugins usually have an "exclude" setting so you can specify which pages won't be cached.)

 = More Info / Documentation =
 For more info and full documentation, visit the [RS FeedBurner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/ "RS FeedBurner homepage").

+= Requirements =

+* A FeedBurner, FeedPress, or FeedBlitz account
+* WordPress 3.8 or higher (Recommended: WordPress 4.0 or higher)
+* PHP 5.3 or higher (Recommended: PHP 5.4 or higher)

 == Installation ==